rimamehr/Election_Analysis/README.md

 - How many votes were cast in this congressional election?

   - According to the election results file that was provided to us had **369,712 votes** casted in this congressional election.

+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+  - County Votes:
+    - Jefferson: 10.5% (38,855)
+    - Denver: 82.8% (306,055)
+    - Arapahoe: 6.7% (24,801)